-Another important contribution to the modeling of the peel curve F(v) was proposed by Derail et al in a series of papers focusing on peeling of uncrosslinked polybutadiene model polymers (Derail et al 1997, 1998) and of several kinds of hot melts PSA adhesives (Gibert et al 1999, 2003, Derail et al 2004, Marin and Derail 2006).
+Another important contribution to the modeling of the peel curve F(v) was proposed by Derail et al. in a series of papers focusing on peeling of uncrosslinked polybutadiene model polymers(Derail et al., 1998, Derail et al., 1997) and of several kinds of hot melts PSA adhesives(Marin and Derail, 2006, Derail et al., 2004, Gibert et al., 2003, Gibert et al., 1999).
 Similarly to the previously cited models, the prediction of the peel force was obtained by combining the analysis of the bending of the elastic backing (with some complications from plasticity here) with the modeling of the cohesive force applied from the soft viscoelastic adhesive.
 For the sake of simplicity the flexural profile of the backing was considered as a circular region connected to two straight regions (bonded and unbonded).
 The cohesive stress of the adhesive was treated again as the uniaxial extension of independent strands.
 While the confinement effects were neglected, the large strain extension was modeled with a viscoelastic fluid model using parameters extracted from linear rheology and adhesive composition.
 The peeling curves were reduced to a general master curve using a time-temperature equivalence for a given adhesive and a Deborah number defined as the experimental time divided by the terminal relaxation time of the polymer measured in linear rheology.
 The same scaling was applied to all peeling regimes (cohesive, slow interfacial, stick-slip, fast interfacial).